 You not only need to set your priorities, you have to prioritise them in terms of time.
 If the dress is the priority, and the dress is going to cost $10,000, you need to know that before you lock in all the little things that aren’t quite so important.
-Otherwise, you organising the rest and pay for those things, before realising how much your priority is going to cost when it’s way too late.
+Otherwise, you risk organising the rest and pay for those things, before realising how much your priority is going to cost when it’s way too late.

 When it comes to spending, pick your priorities, then actually make the purchase, the booking, finalise the cost, really early on.
 Splurge on what’s important to you, get those deposits out of the way, and only then, go ahead and figure out how the rest is going to fit into the budget.

 The time to allocate your priorities is ideally once you start your wedding budget.
 If you haven’t done that yet, head into that article to get started, working out who, if anyone else, is contributing to your wedding, how much of your savings you’re happy to spend, or how long you have to save up.

 While many couples are fortunate enough to have their parents contribute to their wedding budget, this can lead to potential friction, especially if the priorities you allocate are not in line with the way your parents envisage you spending the money.